mfiles music files mfiles film music

 • Changing Lanes

-• Die Another Day - latest Bond, with much Techno and Madonna
+• Die Another Day - 3rd of Arnold's Bond films, with much Techno and Madonna

 • The Stepford Wives (2004) - the remake has lots of female voices and strings